University of Religions and Denominations: Library

 The university contains a specialized library of religions and denominations.
 The library contains a large supply of books and periodicals in Persian, Arabic and English.
 Resources are mainly on Islamic denominations, Christianity, eastern religions and interdisciplinary studies.

 The library has around 56,000 titles in Persian and Arabic languages and about 16,000 in Latin and English.

 The Office of Religions and Human Rights Studies

 The office was established in order to examine the meeting points of universally accepted moral values of human rights and religions, to discover the positions of different religions, and to promote the religious approach to Human Rights.

 The Women and Family Research Institute

 This Institute was created as a response to Iranian society's need for scientific knowledge of women and families and the need to make families efficient in Islamic society.

 The Open Education Center

 The Open Education Center was established in 2016 with the aim of short-term education through workshops, skills, lectures, and scientific travel.
-This center organizes educational courses and scientific trips around the world within the framework of memorandums of understanding.